Finding a Faculty Advisor

 Second: This e-mail will get you "on the radar" of the faculty.
 Most Ph.D. programs get hundreds of applicants, and faculty are much more likely to take a close look at your application if you've contacted them in advance.

 Third: You also might get other useful information.
 For example, a professor might write back saying something like "I'm not taking any new students, but we've just hired a new faculty member in the same area, and you might consider working with her."
 Or, the professor might say something like "When you apply, make sure that you check the XXX box, which will make you eligible for a fellowship that is specifically for people from your background."
-Or, if the professor accepts students through multiple programs (e.g., Psychology and Neuroscience), you might get information about which one to apply to or whether to apply to both programs.
+Or, if the professor accepts students through multiple programs (e.g., Psychology and Neuroscience), you might get information about which specific program you should apply to.

 Fourth: You might learn the most current direction of a professor's research.
 While professors usually have multiple interests, they might have a current priority area.